raquelhortab/EaseInLanding/README.md

 npm run deploy
 ```

-This will:
-1. Build the production version
-2. Deploy the `dist` folder to the `gh-pages` branch
+This will build and deploy the `dist` folder to the `gh-pages` branch.
-3. Your site will be live at the URL above

 **Note:** Make sure you have committed all changes before deploying manually.